 “Feelings are much like waves, you can’t stop them from coming but we can choose which ones to surf”…

 I am much wiser with this perspective!
 We are only human and can only do so much…but what we can do is pay attention to the foods we eat and the thoughts we indulge in.
 And get plenty of rest in between!

-So today I share with you this lovely soba noodle dish with tofu and vegetables.
+Today, I share with you this lovely buckwheat noodle dish with tofu and vegetables.
 Tofu is one of those plant based foods that should be eaten in moderation.
 It is not something that you want to eat on a daily basis.
 And if you do, keep it in very small portions.
 But for this dish we are going to enjoy a good dose of this marinated tofu.

 I find this meal to fulfill many senses.
 The basil and mint work well together.
 Sometimes you get a bite of mint, another time a bite of basil and every now and then you’ll get the flavor sensation of both.
 But by all means use one or the other if you only can find one.

 The marinade is so good and will make the plain tasting tofu come to life.
-Paired all together with the soba noodles and sautéed vegetables and this is completely healthy, satisfying and stress free meal.Print
+Paired together with the soba noodles and sautéed vegetables and this is a completely healthy, satisfying and stress free meal!

 SOBA NOODLES + TOFU, BROCCOLI & CARROTS

 Simple, fast, healthy and ready in 30 minutes!